Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Make-A-Protagonist

 Since \ours focuses on video editing, instead of using random noise during inference, we use DDIM inversion~\cite{song2020denoising} to transform the source video into the initial latent code that requires denoising.
 This approach enables the preservation of both the motion and structural information presented in the source video, while also enhancing the temporal consistency within the latent space.
 The DDIM inversion is illustrated as:

-\textbf{Video Generation Model.} In this paper, we propose a visual-textual video generation model based on LDMs (Latent Difference Models) to integrate multiple experts to achieve generic video editing.
+\textbf{Video Generation Model.} In this paper, we propose a visual-textual video generation model based on LDMs (Latent Difference Models) to integrate source video, visual and textual clues to achieve generic video editing.
 The training process of our video generation model is depicted in Fig.~\ref{fig:train-process}.
-Following \cite{makeavideo,zhou2022magicvideo,wu2022tune}, we initialize our model with text-to-image LDMs and we modify the U-Net to capture and exploit temporal correlations via temporal convolution, temporal attention, and spatiotemporal attention~\cite{wu2022tune}.
+Following \cite{makeavideo,zhou2022magicvideo,wu2022tune}, we initialize our model with text-to-image LDMs and we modify the U-Net to capture and exploit temporal correlations via temporal convolution, temporal attention, and spatio-temporal attention~\cite{wu2022tune}.
 Our video generation model takes both textual and visual clues as conditioning inputs.
-To obtain the textual clue, we employ the video parsing expert, BLIP-2 \cite{blip2}, to extract the video caption.
+To obtain the textual clue, we employ BLIP-2 \cite{blip2} to extract the video caption.
 The caption is then transformed into a text embedding using the CLIP Text Model \cite{clip}, which serves as the key and value in the cross-attention mechanism within the U-Net.
 To ensure the ability to incorporate image embedding, we randomly select one frame from the video as the reference frame at each iteration.
 The reference frame is encoded using CLIP Vision Model~\cite{clip} and added to residual blocks in U-Net.
 Note that text and image embeddings are applied to all the blocks in the U-Net.